rejeep/ruby-tools.el/README.markdown

 # Ruby tools
-Ruby tools is a collection of handy functions for `ruby-mode`.
+Ruby tools is a collection of handy functions for Emacs `ruby-mode`.
 You can turn a string to symbol, symbol to string, single to double quote string, double to single quote string, clear string, interpolate and more...

 ## Installation
 I recommend installing via ELPA, but manual installation is simple as well: